glaseagle/3DAuth-FireStore/README.md

 # FPS Controls for Three.js
+This project now blends the original Three.js FPS controller demo with a spatial message board.
+Explore the level with pointer-lock controls and leave floating notes that stay right where you dropped them.

 A 3D platformer game made with Three.js.
 The aim of the game is to the get to the top of the crates, at which point they will back to their rightful place on the moons surface in an orderly fashion.